wikirate/wikirate4ruby/examples/Update Research Metric Answer.md

 WikiRate's REST API allows you to update existing answers. wikirate4ruby provides the method `update_research_metric_answer` to allow users to import answers on metrics.
-The method takes as an input a number of parameters where all the information about the new answer is defined.
+The method takes as an input a number of parameters where all the information about the existing answer is defined.
 The parameters can be split into required and optional.

 <div style="font-family:'Source Code Pro'; font-size:14px; padding-left: 0.5em; padding-right: 0.5em;">